masudaK/flux_sample/README.md

-# redux_sample
+# flux_sample
-There are the sample taken from upstream and some comment for well understanding but japanese.
+There are a sample codes taken from upstream and some comment for well understanding but japanese.